Fallbrook, California: Filming location

-Part of the 1928 film The Mating Call was filmed in Fallbrook.
-The haunted house from the 2007 film Sarah Landon and the Paranormal Hour is in Fallbrook.
-In the 2015 film Thane of East County, one of the filming locations was an apartment building in Fallbrook.
+Portions of the 1928 film The Mating Call, directed by James Cruze and produced by Howard Hughes, were filmed in Fallbrook.
+The "haunted house" featured in the 2007 film Sarah Landon and the Paranormal Hour is in Fallbrook.
+A Fallbrook apartment building served as a filming location in the 2015 film Thane of East County.
+Frank Capra's 1952 short documentary The Fallbrook Story, made for the local Chamber of Commerce, dramatizes the Fallbrook Public Utility District's water-rights dispute with the federal government.